matthiasschaub/hoon-school/notes/lesson-3.md

 ### Cores

-A core is a cell pairing operations to data (data structure).

-A core is a cell `[battery payload]`:
+A core is a cell of operations and data.
+Bar (`|`) runes make cores.
+A core is a cell `[battery payload]`.

+battery
-- battery describes the things that can be done (the operations)
+: describes the things that can be done (the operations)

+payload
-- payload describes the data on which those operations rely (the spec (input values) AND the subject (operating context))
+: describes the data on which the battery rely (the spec (input values) and the subject (operating context))

 - [battery payload] = [battery [sample context]]
 - battery = code